jlehtine/ai-chatter/README.md

 ## Build

-To build AI Chatter, you will need Node.js.
+To build AI Chatter, you will need Node.js (tested with major version 18).

 First install the required Node modules once with NPM.